nicksstapleton/blog/_posts/2022-10-27-what-resources-should-i-buy-in-logos-bible-software.md

 What are the best Logos resources to buy?
 Which are must-haves?
 Here are some suggested resources to get in your library[^1]:

-[^1]: Disclosure: As a Logos partner, I get a small kickback for any base package purchases using my affiliate link.
+[^1]: Disclosure: As a Logos partner, I get a small kickback for any purchases using my affiliate link.
 This is like you buying me a cup of coffee for helping you out.

 ### ![image-right](/assets/images/zondervan-illustrated-bible-dictionary.jpg){: .align-right}Bible Dictionaries